DoctorGoat/ElminageGothic/README.md

 # ElminageGothic

+# Using the current patch:
+  Start the game.
+Hammer X until the cutscene begins, and then close the game.
+You now have an MS0:\PSP\SAVEDATA\ULJM06091_02_INST folder on your PSP/PSP-like device.
+  Apply etc.ips to etc.bin in that folder.

 # Tool requirements for the creation of a patch:
   BraUnpacker.
 I am unsure who made this tool, or where to find it at the moment.
   Elminage Gothic for PC.